A Two-Step Distribution System State Estimator with Grid Constraints and Mixed Measurements: Case Study

 \subsection{Results}

 Fig. \ref{fig:errorsmethoda} shows how a solution with real-time measurements like $V_\text{post}$ clearly outperforms the prior solution $V_\text{prior}$ using only load estimations.
-This shows that even when few measurements are available, in this case only 4 measurements in a 123-bus network, using them can dramatically increase the accuracy of the prediction.
-Moreover, Fig. \ref{fig:errorsmethodb} shows that the two-step solutions $V_\text{post}$ and $V_\text{postNL}$ perform statistically as well as the respective weighted least squares solutions $V_\text{WLS}$ and $V_\text{WLSNL}$.
-However, the methods using weighted least squares are computationally much more expensive than the others, specially the one with nonlinear measurements $V_\text{WLSNL}$, see Fig. \ref{fig:exectime} for the comparison of different computation times.
-These algorithms are coded in Python and run on an Intel Core i7-5600U CPU at 2.60GHz with 16GB of RAM. \\ To summarize, the solutions including real-time measurements improve the accuracy of the estimation, specially if adding extra nonlinear measurements.
-However, the two-step approach has a smaller computational cost, and remains small after adding nonlinear measurements.
+This is relevant in this case, because the $V_\text{prior}$ may produce an error of almost $0.05\,$pu and thus is unable to monitor network constraint violations, while the estimation $V_\text{post}$ produces errors of at most $0.01\,$pu.
+This shows that even when few measurements are available (in this case only 7 measurements in a 123-bus network), using them can dramatically increase the accuracy of the prediction.
+Moreover, Fig. \ref{fig:errorsmethodb} shows that the two-step solution $V_\text{post}$ performs statistically as well as all weighted least-squares solutions $V_{\text{WLS}_\text{Ha}}$, $V_{\text{WLS}_\text{Or}}$, $V_{\text{WLS}_\text{sub}}$, { with a minimal decrease in accuracy, especially when compare to that of $V_\text{prior}$.} However, the methods using weighted least-squares are computationally much more expensive than the two step method $V_\text{post}$, see Fig. \ref{fig:exectime}.

+To summarize, the solutions including real-time measurements clearly improve the accuracy of the estimation.
+However, the two-step approach has a much smaller computational cost and is more scalable to bigger networks for real-time operation.